jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 {: #D1 }
 1. GlueX-endorsed experiments are recognized as distinct experimental directions being pursued under the organization of the GlueX Collaboration.
 2. The endorsement of the Collaboration implies a commitment of the entire Collaboration to operate detector equipment, staff shifts, and calibrate and process the data collected.
-3. All proponents of such proposed experiments must be members of the GlueX Collaboration, or have a plan approved by the EG and CB for joining the Collaboration and participating in ongoing GlueX experiments.
+3. All proponents of such proposed experiments must be members of the GlueX Collaboration, or have a plan approved by the Executive Group (EG) and Collaboration Board (CB) for joining the Collaboration and participating in ongoing GlueX experiments.
 4. All Hall D experiments which were approved by the PAC before 2018 are considered to have the endorsement of the GlueX Collaboration.

 ### [D.2 Experimental Proposal Endorsement Process](#D2)